 – Breakfast: There is a wide selection for your breakfast choice.

-There is a Continental Breakfast option or a Full English Breakfast, but you can try the Smoked Salmon with Scrambled Eggs, or enjoy Waffles with Streaky Bacon and Maple Syrup.
+There is a Continental Breakfast option or a Full English Breakfast, but you can try the Smoked Salmon with Scrambled Eggs.

 Check-In: 2pm though rooms are available once they have been prepared.

 Please contact us and we will be happy to assist with;